Ptheby/Ptheby/README.md

 - 👋 Hi, I’m Paul Theby
 - 👀
-- 🌱 I’m currently learning Angular whilse still learnting and improving on JavaScript.
+- 🌱 I’m currently learning Angular while still learnting and improving on JavaScript.
 - 💞️ I’m looking to collaborate on projects in Angular!
 - 📫 How to reach me; paultheby@gmail.com